twangodev/cca/docs/index.md

-# Welcome to [COURSE] Guide
+# Welcome to California Crosspoint Academy Guide

-This guide is a collection of notes and resources for the [COURSE].
+This guide is a collection of notes and resources for some courses at California Crosspoint Academy.

 !!! warning "Disclaimer"
-    This guide is not updated, endorsed, or approved by the [COURSE] staff.
+    This guide is not updated, endorsed, or approved by the California Crosspoint Academy.
 Content may be outdated or incorrect.
-    Please refer to the official website for the most up-to-date information.
+    Please refer to the teachers for the most up-to-date information.

-    This is not meant to replace the official website, but rather to supplement it.
+    This is not meant to replace taking notes, but rather to supplement it.

-If you found this guide helpful, please consider starring the [GitHub repository](REPO LINK) and sharing it with others.
+If you found this guide helpful, please consider starring the [GitHub repository](https://github.com/twangodev/cca) and sharing it with others.

 ## Contributing
 If you notice that any information is incorrect, missing, or would like content removed, open an issue.